-ACAT Supervisor Training is based upon an apprenticeship model provided by ACAT for experienced CAT practitioners and psychotherapists to progress towards accreditation as a CAT supervisor.
-All accredited ACAT supervisors have completed the ACAT accredited supervisor training.
+CAT Supervisor Training is based upon an apprenticeship model provided by ACAT for experienced CAT practitioners and psychotherapists to progress towards accreditation as a CAT supervisor.
+All accredited CAT supervisors have completed the ACAT accredited supervisor training.
 The entry requirements and supervisor training pathway and accreditation can be accessed by ACAT members in Supervisor Training Guidelines and Application.

 If you are an ACAT accredited Psychotherapist and also a member of UKCP you will be eligible on ACAT accreditation as a supervisor to join the UKCP Directory of Approved Supervisors as a Recognised Training Supervisor (RTS).

 If you are an ACAT Practitioner and you become accredited as a CAT Supervisor you will be eligible to join the HIPC Directory of Approved Supervisors as a Recognised Training Supervisor.

 Please click here for a flow chart of ACAT's Courses and Trainings showing the modular structure.

 Applicants for CAT Practitioner training can in principle 'count' a maximum of two CAT cases as part of the eight cases needed for that training.
 In exceptional circumstances, individuals may wish to have past training and experience recognised by ACAT as equivalent to its current standards and to count towards an award.
 Guidelines exist outlining procedures for this route.

 For further information on APL and APEL please click here

 Information is updated as forthcoming trainings are confirmed.